Kara Discovered: Episode 1, The Gate is Opened

 Jeffries readies himself to command a mission he doesn’t want.
 His men would be half blind, with no technology on an infinite world older than he thought anything could be.
 But the legion calls.

-He hit delete on his own computer screen.
-No point in filing yet another protest, no matter how insane this mission was.
+Hitting delete on his computer screen, he watched that protest vanish.
+There was no point in filing yet another protest, no matter how insane this mission was.
 Now it was go, or resign.
-But for Lieutenant Peter Jeffries, honor ruled out dumping this mess on another officer.
-This insane Rush made no sense.
+But, honor ruled out dumping this mess on another officer even though this insane rush made no sense.
 This universe wasn’t going anywhere.
-They could spend decades if they needed studying it before sending people, and damn well should.
+They could spend decades if they needed studying it before sending people, and they damn well should.
 So why wouldn’t they?

 Lastly, he grabbed the thick eyeglasses.
 They were on a thick cord made of the same thing as the uniform.
-The cord went around his neck.
+The cord went around his neck, and the annoying glasses hung down on his chest.
 Those glasses were supposed to allow him to see once he crossed to the other universe.
 The glasses were useless white translucent junk here but were supposed to work there where the rules of refraction were quite different.
 But again, he had his doubts.

 Stepping from his room with great care, he stepped onto the hover disk that all men from his command now use when wearing these ridiculous coveralls since that first disastrous drill.
 It rose, and he shifted his weight and started down the hall toward the gate room, dread filling him.